 Some gamers might think the humor in Borderlands 3 beats Borderlands 2, but I disagree.
-Borderlands 2 has some of the best comedic writing in all of video games.
+Borderlands 2 has some of the best comedic writing of all video games.

 From the side quest that requires you to shoot a bandit named Face McShooty, to another short mission that tasks you with delivering a cringe-worthy love note, the twisted humor in Borderlands 2 definitely stands out from its successor.

 If you have a VR system, you’ll definitely want to play Job Simulator.
 Don’t worry, it won’t make you feel like you’re going back to work—in fact, it might even help you take out some of your frustrations with your job.